Up, down, over, under, inside, outside are all preschool prepositions.

 RELATED: Keeping the right supplies on hand is key.
 Our supply list has everything you need to get started.

-Before I knew it, my four-year-old had joined, and I watched him creating color patterns up the ladder.
+Before I knew it, my four-year-old had joined, and I watched him create color patterns up the ladder.

 You know what?

 I didn’t suggest making a pattern.
-This was something my four-year-old decided to do on his own since we’ve taken the time to plant the seeds with our weekday Breakfast Invitations.
+My four-year-old decided to do this on his own since we’ve taken the time to plant the seeds with our weekday Breakfast Invitations.

-Essentially, my four-year-old took what he has been introduced to and applied it to his independent play.
+Essentially, my four-year-old took what he had been introduced to and applied it to his independent play.

-RELATED: More about the play is explained in our startup guide HERE.
+RELATED: More about the play is explained in my preschool activity startup guide.

 This prepositional play game is quick and easy.

 RELATED: Looking for more literacy supplies?
-These are our favorites supplies to boost alphabet recognition.
+These are our favorite supplies to boost alphabet recognition.